arnaudgallou/plume/tests/testthat/_snaps/to-yaml.md

     Condition
       Error:
       !
 No YAML headers found.
-      i YAML headers must be at the top of the document. i YAML headers must start and end with three hyphens.
+      i YAML headers must be at the beginning of the document. i YAML headers must start and end with three hyphens.

 # to_yaml() errors if an invalid ORCID identifier is found